nitingoutham/AI-Research/index.md

 I am aware of the urge to jump to much cooler topics right off the bat , but ORDER IS IMPERATIVE

-### What is machine laerning and artificial intelligence ? both are same ?
+### What is machine learning and artificial intelligence ? both are same ?

 ARTIFICIAL INTELLIGENCE